 - To help in establishing policies and procedures that can sustain and manage the existing distance education infrastructure and delivery.

-- To author, revise, and oversee the College‟s Distance Education Master Plan as this committee goes forward in its establishment (not yet developed at the beginning of the committees existence in Fall 2009)
+- To author, revise, and oversee the College‟s Distance Education Master Plan

 - To review, advise, and approve all distance education appendix forms for the Curriculum Committee.